csc7/PP3_CI_QCSDA/README.md

     - OpenPyXL: to read Microsoft Excel files in GitPod. https://openpyxl.readthedocs.io/en/stable/, downloaded on August, 22nd, 2021, at 16:00

+    - math: https://docs.python.org/3/library/math.html, downloaded on August 22nd, 2021, at 22:30 .
+Tested but finally not used.

 - Stack Overflow: